 Lines of different widths and sizes representing data, that when read determine what the scanned object is.
 Barcodes are often used to help organize and index information or prices about an object.
 Barcodes used by the U.S. postal service that helps speed the delivery of mail is another perfect example of how a barcode could be used.
-In the picture to the right, is an example of what a barcode for an address may look like.
+The picture is an example of what a barcode for an address may look like.

 Barcode readers and scanners